Anyonic analogue of optical Mach-Zehnder interferometer: Introduction

 The setup possesses an interesting feature: an exact solution for the current and electrical noise can be found under a range of realistic conditions.
 The solution is remarkably simple and resembles the solution for free non-interacting electrons in the integer quantum Hall effect but incorporates the proper fractional charge and statistical phase.
 The origin of the exact solution can be understood from conformal field theory (CFT) \cite{difrancesco1997:conformal}.
 Indeed, a chiral edge is described by a chiral CFT \cite{hansson2017review}.
 A tunneling operator between two edge channels enters the Hamiltonian and hence is bosonic.
 In a chiral CFT, a boson has an integer scaling dimension.
 In the simplest scenario, it is the same as the scaling dimension of a product of two free fermions.
 This opens a way to map the problem onto a system of free fermions.

-Co-propagating spin-resolved edge channels of a $\nu=2$ integer quantum Hall liquid have been used to implement electronic interferometry \cite{deviatov:2008}.
+Co-propagating spin-resolved edge channels of a $\nu=2$ integer quantum Hall liquid have been theoretically investigated \cite{iyoda2025coherent} and experimentally implemented in the context of electronic interferometry \cite{deviatov:2008,shimizu2025mach}.
 In the absence of anyons, this setup is essentially equivalent to the electronic Mach-Zehnder interferometer from Ref.~\onlinecite{MZ-heiblum}.
 An early attempt to build an anyonic interferometer from a single quantum Hall edge involved tunneling between channels with contra-propagating modes \cite{deviatov:2009,deviatov:2012}.
 The setup allowed excitations to make multiple loops around the device and was thus similar to a Fabry-P{\'e}rot interferometer.
 No signatures of anyonic statistics were observed in Refs.~\onlinecite{deviatov:2009,deviatov:2012}.
 Such signatures were revealed in very recent experiments \cite{chiral2024-1,chiral2024-2}, which followed the theoretical proposal \cite{wei:2023-chiral}.

 This article follows the Letter \cite{wei:2023-chiral}, which focused on statistics in the Laughlin $\nu=1/3$ state.
 The setup involved tunneling between two edge channels of the $\nu=2/5$ quantum Hall liquid.
 This filling factor is relevant for the recently discovered quantum anomalous Hall effect in MoTe$_2$, where $\nu=-2/3$ and $\nu=-3/5$ have been observed \cite{cai2023,zheng2023,park2023,PhysRevX.13.031037}.
 In this paper, we extend the results of Ref.~\onlinecite{wei:2023-chiral} to an arbitrary Jain state.
 The exact solutions for the electric current and noise are possible in two limits: 1) low voltage and temperature and 2) equal propagation times of charge between the tunneling contacts in both channels.
 To understand what changes when these conditions are violated, we use perturbation theory to compute the current beyond the exactly solvable cases.
 Heat transport proved to be a powerful probe of anyonic statistics.
 In this paper, we address thermal interferometry \cite{therm-int-1,therm-int-2,therm-int-3} where the two adjacent co-propagating modes are maintained at different temperatures to facilitate thermal current.
 Like the electric current, the thermal current depends on the mutual statistical phase of anyons.